MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 ## How to make a great default View

-Set your users up for success when you help them create a List or Library - create an excelletn default View.
+Set your users up for success when you help them create a List or Library - create an excellent default View.
 This is as much a UX (User eXperience) thought-process as it is a technical one.
 Your goal should always be displaying only the necessary columns for a user in the default View.
 Here are the high-level steps to think about:

 1. Have a firm understanding of what a SharePoint View can do